nathanwoulfe/Plumber-2/DOCS.md

 Plumber is a licensed product, but doesn't require a purchase to use.
 New installs are defaulted to a trial license, while the paid license is [available for purchase](https://thisredwolf.com).
 The trial license introduces some restrictions around advanced features but is otherwise a full-featured workflow platform.
 The paid license is valid for one top-level domain and all its subdomains.

+To impersonate the full license on a local site, drop a test license (an empty text file named `test.lic`) into /App_plugins/Plumber.
+The test license is restricted to naked `localhost` or `localtest` domains, or domains ending in `.test` or `.local`.

 ### Settings

 Plumber comes pre-wired with sensible defaults, but these should be modified to best suit your site.